mael-bertocchi/epitech-minilibc-tester/README.md

 ## Installation

-Clone this repository into a `tests` folder located at the root of your project.
+Clone this repository into a `tester` folder located at the root of your project.
 It is essential to follow this directory structure:

 ```
 .
 ├── Makefile
 ├── src
 │    └── ...
+└── tester
+    └── script
+    │    ├── execute.sh
+    │    └── prepare.sh
     └── tests
-    ├── run.sh
-    ├── schema.json
+    │    ├── schema.json
-    ├── tester.py
+    │    ├── tests.json
-    └── tests.json
+    └── tester.py
 ```

 > **Note**: If your project is set up correctly, your Makefile should compile the `libasm.so` library in the root of your project.